TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

   When upgrading a zone, always provision a new zone and deprovision the previous one, rather than reprovisioning the existing one.

-`--skip-verify-channel`
+`--skip-verify-remote`
-  When upgrading, do perform any lookups on the "remote" (usually https://updates.joyent.com) imgapi channel that was set on the headnode using the `sdcadm channel` command.
+  When upgrading, do not perform any lookups on the "remote" (usually https://updates.joyent.com) imgapi channel that was set on the headnode using the `sdcadm channel` command.
 Typically, this option would be used when operating a Triton instance that is not connected to the internet.